4 min read

 AI compresses parts of that translation.

-A non-engineer can now sketch a workflow in natural language.
+More people can now sketch a first version of a workflow in natural language.
 A founder can generate a prototype.
 An operator can create a checklist or reporting tool.
 An engineer can move faster through boilerplate and edge-case exploration.

 The bottleneck shifts from "Can this be built?" toward "Is this the right thing to build, and can it be trusted?"